-The Institutional Animal Care and Use Committee (IACUC) must approve all student research projects before experimentation begins.
+- The Institutional Animal Care and Use Committee (IACUC) must approve all student research projects before experimentation begins.
 Such research projects must be conducted under the responsibility of a principal investigator.
 The local SRC must also review the project to certify that the research project complies with ISEF Rules.
-This SRC review should occur before experimentation begins.

-- 2) Proper euthanasia at the end of experimentation for tissue removal and/or pathological analysis is permitted.
-Student reseachers are prohibited from performing euthanasia; only the Qualified Scientist or an institutional representative may perform the euthanasia.
-All methods of euthanasia must adhere to current AVMA Guidelines. - Research projects that cause more than momentary pain or suffering to vertebrate animals are prohibited.
-The following table relates the USDA Pain Categories and the permissibility of studies for science fair projects.
+This SRC review should occur before experimentation begins. - Proper euthanasia at the end of experimentation for tissue removal and/or pathological analysis is permitted.
+Student reseachers are prohibited from performing euthanasia.
+All methods of euthanasia must adhere to current American Veterinarian Medical Association (AVMA) Guidelines. - Research projects that cause more than momentary pain or suffering to vertebrate animals are prohibited.
+Potentially painful experiments or procedures conducted on laboratory animals without the appropriate use of anesthetics, analgesics and/or tranquilizers are prohibited.